jgeisler0303/can2mqtt/README.md

 ## Transforming values
 Unpacked and parsed values named by variable names in the `var_names` parameter may be transformed using a python function defined in the `can2mqtt_vias.py` module.
 Each such function must expect one scalar parameter and return one scalar parameter.
-To use a translation the variable name in `var_names` has to be followed by th key word "via" and then the name of the transformation function.
+To use a translation the variable name in `var_names` has to be followed by the key word "via" and then the name of the transformation function.

 # Logging
 For logging [python logging](https://docs.python.org/2/library/logging.html) is used.